quantrocket/wp-business-intelligence-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dynamic web charts and tables for your site!
-Connect to your live WordPress instance DB to retrieve data in real-time and update charts and tables!
+Charts and tables directly connected to the database of your site!
+The WPBI charts and tables retrieve data at each page refresh directly from your database.
+You can embed each chart or table with a simple shortcode in any post or page.

 == Description ==
 Adding charts and tables to your web site has never been that easy.
 WP Business Intelligence Lite transforms your WordPress platform in a reporting tool with responsive charts and tables.
 Charts are powered by [D3](http://d3js.org), a powerful JavaScript library for manipulating documents based on data.
 Tables are powered by [DataTables](http://datatables.net) and provide sorting, filtering and dynamic paging by default.
 With a little coding you can implement the [DataTables API](http://datatables.net/api) and add the advanced features you need.